sutharsan3005/sml5202-sutharsan/aboutfrench.md

 </p>

+<p> There are two exercises to this section.
+Exercise 1.0 will talk about the country France and provide basic important information.
+On the other hand, Exercise 2.0 tests your knowledge upon the information collected from Exercise 1.0.
+Please go through it step by step for effective language learning. </p>

 <h1>  Execrise 1.0 - ABOUT FRANCE </h1>

 <p> This section of the site will talk about the country France and some basic information based on its culture and environment  </p>